 - After the chicken has roasted for 20-25 minutes, add the asparagus to the baking sheet and continue roasting for 10 more minutes, or until the chicken is cooked through and the potatoes are can be easily pierced with the tip of a knife.

 - Remove baking sheet from oven and turn the broiler to high.
-Cover the potatoes with aluminum foil.
-Return the baking sheet to the oven and broil until the chicken skin gets brown and crispy, 1-½ to 2 minutes.
+Cover the potatoes and asparagus with aluminum foil.
+Remove the lemon slices from the chicken and set aside.
+Return the baking sheet to the oven and broil until the chicken skin gets brown and crispy, 1-½ to 2 minutes, or until desired crispness.
+When done broiling, top chicken with lemon slices.
 Serve immediately and enjoy.

 CHECK OUT THESE OTHER GREAT RECIPES & POSTS!